128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 ### Network Interfaces Layout

 The _Session Smart Router Template_ deploys an EC2 instance for the SSR with two network interfaces.
 The template attaches the network interfaces to the EC2 instance in the following order: Public, and Private.
-The network interfaces to be used in Mist configuration are as follows:
+The network interfaces to be used are as follows:

 | Network Interface name | Subnet           | PCI Address     |
 | ---------------------- | ---------------- | ----------------|